Last updated on February 6, 2023

 A comprehensive list of questions to run through before launching your application on Vercel, prepared by the Vercel Engineering team.
-It is strongly recommended that you complete as many items below as possible from the list below.
+It is strongly recommended that you complete as many items as possible from the list below.

 - Have you set up Log Drains for persisted logs from your Serverless and Edge Functions (Beta)?